Please email firstname.lastname@example.org for further information.

 Following the earthquakes, there was a net loss of central city employment of 5100.
 Since 2013, there has been a net employment gain of 1000.

-Before the earthquakes, the average annual employment turnover (business births plus deaths, or startups plus closures) as a percentage of the total employment was 3.5 percent; since 2012 this has declined to 3 percent.
+Before the earthquakes, the average annual employment turnover (business births plus deaths, or startups plus closures) as a%age of the total employment was 3.5%; since 2012 this has declined to 3%.

-Some industries, such as Retail Trade and Accommodation and Hospitality, have higher levels of turnover but even those were only around 5 percent in pre-earthquakes time.
+Some industries, such as Retail Trade and Accommodation and Hospitality, have higher levels of turnover but even those were only around 5% in pre-earthquakes time.
 Since the quakes, the levels of Retail turnover are lower than before the quake.
-However, Accommodation and Food Services, which includes cafes, is up around 10 percent (note this is dominated the high number of businesses opening than closing).
+However, Accommodation and Food Services, which includes cafes, is up around 10% (note this is dominated the high number of businesses opening than closing).

 Between 2002 and 2010, the Four Avenues gained businesses that employed 4400 employees from other parts of Christchurch and New Zealand, and lost 6900 employees in businesses that moved away from the Four Avenues.

-The earthquakes resulted in around 1500 businesses moving out of the Four Avenues taking 14,600 employees with them; 95 percent of this employment went to other parts of Christchurch while 5 percent went outside of Christchurch.
+The earthquakes resulted in around 1500 businesses moving out of the Four Avenues taking 14,600 employees with them; 95% of this employment went to other parts of Christchurch while 5% went outside of Christchurch.
 In addition, 3000 employees moved within the Four Avenues as a result of the earthquakes.

 A quarter of the loss in employment as a result of the earthquakes was from businesses closing, whereas the other three quarters of the Four Avenues employment loss moved to other parts of the City.